 Build Your Portfolio With Github

 According to Alexa, Github is in the top 50 websites in the world, quite a feat considering the narrow niche.
-If an open source code repository can make it there, that’s a good sign it’s worth it to get your own profile or blow the dust off one that you haven’t touched in years.
+If an open source code repository can make it there, that’s a good sign it’s worth it to get your own profile or update your Github that you haven’t touched in years.
 Once you’re there, you could find that the opportunity makes it more than worth it.